District Administration

 email: jnobilio@d155.org

-Joshua Nobilio joined District 155 in 2005 as a special education teacher and has served in his current role as the principal at Crystal Lake South since 2017.
+Joshua Nobilio joined District 155 in 2005 as a special education teacher and currently serves as the assistant superintendent of human resources.
+Previously, he was the principal at Crystal Lake South for six years.
 Crystal Lake South High School has been nationally recognized by U.S. News & World Report as a top high school under Nobilio’s leadership.
 He earned a bachelor’s degree in special education, LBS1, from Illinois State University, a Type 73 Certification for a masters of social work from Loyola University Chicago, and a Type 75 Certificate from Northern Illinois University.
 Nobilio also has experience as a social worker and student services coordinator in District 155.

 In 2017, Nobilio received the Guidance and Admission Assembly Award from the College Board.
 He has presented at multiple conferences including the Illinois Principals Association State Conference, and the National Association of Secondary School Principals National Conference.